GSG-G9/beauty-salon/README.md

 ```

-- Create
+- In the client folder Create
 ```
  .env
  ```
- in client folder and add
+ and add
  -- you can get  your map access token by check [Mapbox access token](https://docs.mapbox.com/help/getting-started/access-tokens/)

 ```